DiaRar/oopp-project/README.md

 ## Requirements
 * `Java 21` is required to run this application
-* commands should be ran in a compatible shell such as:
+* commands should be run in a compatible shell such as:
   * `bash`, `zsh`, `fish` for `Linux`/`MacOS`
   * `PowerShell` for `Windows`
 ## Config